 “Water” and “Fire” can claim the same perks as “Earth”, but as these customers are more loyal, the rewards in these tiers increase to include special gifts on their birthday and exclusive rates to luxury retreats around the world.

-When creating a loyalty program and loyalty tiers, never underestimate the importance of a name.
+When creating loyalty programs with tiers, never underestimate the importance of a name.
 Each tier needs to be memorable and fit with your brand.

 Never Fully Dressed is a fast-fashion brand putting their mark in the already busy ecommerce market.
 Their target audience is young and trendy and includes individuals who put a lot of work into looking current and stylish.